-The purpose of this blog is definitely not to encourage you to “do it yourself”.
-However, you should understand the basics, so that when you engage an attorney to negotiate your physician employment agreement you are fully aware of the importance of the points the attorney is negotiating on your behalf.
+The purpose of this blog is to allow you to understand the basics, so that if you engage an attorney to negotiate your physician employment agreement you are fully aware of the importance of the points the attorney is negotiating on your behalf.
 Just as your patients will enjoy better outcomes if they become involved in their medical care, you will enjoy a better outcome if you are knowledgeable about the key aspects of your physician employment agreement.

 By the same token, you aren’t the right doctor for every patient and every ailment.
 You have likely concentrated your efforts on mastery of a relatively small field of medicine, and will call in a specialist for issues outside your expertise.
 Don’t rely on a “jack-of-all-trades” lawyer in this important negotiation.
 Be certain to engage an attorney who concentrates his or her practice on physician employment agreements.

 Most importantly, don’t ever make oral commitments to the recruiter or anybody else you are dealing with.
 Nobody doubts your ability to be quick and decisive in medical situations.
 Don’t feel that you need to demonstrate these qualities in physician employment contract negotiations, where you haven’t had the massive training you’ve had in medicine.
 Even an experienced physicians’ attorney won’t make a snap commitment – they will always condition any concurrence on a review of the documents.